deleSerna/deleSerna.github.io/_posts/2020-06-13-springboot-elasticsearch-kubernetes.markdown

 Another issue which I faced during mounting was elastic search server pod was throwing *java.nio.file.AccessDeniedException: /usr/share/elasticsearch/data/nodes* .To solve that, we have to set full permission in /usr/share/elasticsearch/data/nodes.
 Please see  **initContainers** section in the **elasticStateful.yaml**.

-Then deploy the elasticsearch server and service to connect it using  using  ```kubectl apply -f elasticStateful.yaml```.
+Then deploy the elasticsearch server and service to connect it using ```kubectl apply -f elasticStateful.yaml```.

 **elasticsearch  kubernet file (elasticStateful.yaml)**
 ```yaml